 D. God Sends A Delusion To Some So They Will Think A Lie Is The Truth, And Be Damned

-The Christian public is fascinated with endtime prophecy.
-The works of one single prophecy author has been described as a “modern publishing phenomenon.”
-Yet the scripture warns of men who are “ever learning, and never able to come to the knowledge of the truth,” (2 Timothy 3:7).
+The Christian public is fascinated with Bible prophecies about the Last Days.
+The works of one contemporary prophecy author has been described as a “modern publishing phenomenon.”
+He has sold MILLIONS of books.
+Yet his writings are in complete error!
+The scripture warns of men who are “ever learning, and never able to come to the knowledge of the truth,” (2 Timothy 3:7).